Moby Doll: Capture

-After the pod moved away, the whale tried for hours to expel the harpoon and pull away from the heavy line.
-Bauer had been moved by the actions of the other orcas and the juvenile whale's cries, and rowed out in a skiff to shield him from further attempts to shoot him with rifles.
+After the pod moved away, the orca tried for hours to expel the harpoon and pull away from the heavy line.
+Bauer had been moved by the actions of the other orcas and the juvenile orca's cries, and rowed out in a skiff to shield him from further attempts to shoot him with rifles.
 No wounds from bullets were later found.

-The Vancouver Aquarium's founder director, Murray Newman, decided to keep the wounded whale alive and bring him to Vancouver, although the local SPCA and others protested passionately.
+The Vancouver Aquarium's founder director, Murray Newman, decided to keep the wounded orca alive and bring him to Vancouver, although the local SPCA and others protested passionately.
 With care, the captors managed to have the young orca trail their small fishing boat like a dog on a leash; he intelligently avoided pain by not dragging on the harpoon rope.
 "They puttered slowly through the night, sometimes catching glimpses of another orca who seemed to be following."
 Because the aquarium did not have a suitable pool for this unplanned and novel captive, he was given improvised accommodation at Burrard Dry Dock.
 When he arrived, the aquarium's assistant curator Vince Penfold and neuroscientist Pat McGeer removed the harpoon and administered first aid.

-To vacate the dock and allow it to return to its regular work, a makeshift seapen for the killer whale was constructed on army property at Jericho Beach, a location with less vessel traffic.
+To vacate the dock and allow it to return to its regular work, a makeshift sea pen for the orca was constructed on military property at Jericho Beach, a location with less vessel traffic.
 The pen was "cut into a decrepit and abandoned jetty."

 The seven-mile transfer of Moby Doll's berth on July 24 took ten hours, longer than expected, due in part to his resistance and attempts to escape.
 "The captured killer whale bucked, twisted, squealed angrily, thrashed the water and charged the boat that tried to nudge her into her new home," reported the Vancouver Sun.
 Sam Burich and Vince Penfold were in the boat.